 I have a passion for nature, the ocean and marine mammals for as long as I can remember.
 The first time I saw a whale was in Canada in the St Lawrence river with a bunch of fin whales very close to the coast.
-They were with us for more than an hour and I was just there watching them from the land with no impact on them.
-Every evening I used to go to this spot to watch them and they were always there.
+During this time, around 1 hour, I was just watching them from the land.
+Following this experience, I would go to this spot every evening, they were often there.
 It was one of the most beautiful experiences with marine mammals so far and I remember how peaceful it was to be with them and just watch them.
-This is when I decided I wanted to study marine mammals.
+After this, I decided I wanted to study marine mammals

-When I was at university, I volunteered as much as possible firstly in the Mediterranean Sea, where I did an expedition, in Africa and another volunteering programme in Montenegro with the association I’m working with now.
+During my time at University, I volunteered as much as possible.
+Firstly I visited the Mediterranean Sea, where I did an expedition in Africa.
+Following this, I undertook another volunteering programme, in Montenegro, for the association I am currently working for now

 I realized how important it is to have good skills in verbal communication, and being able to transmit your knowledge to people outside of the scientific field.
 This is so important when you want to talk about conservation and inspire people.

 I’m also working a lot with acoustic tools and I realized that during the set-up of the acoustic equipment you need to know a bit more about electronics!

 8. What advice would you give to budding marine conservationists?

 My advice is don’t hesitate to talk with people working in marine mammal conservation.
 Take any opportunities that come your way, travel, and volunteer so you can get more experience as much as possible.
 One day you will meet people who will give you your chance

 9. What is your favourite marine creature and why?

 I would say my favourite marine creature is the humpback whale.
 I have never had the opportunity to see one but I’m convinced that I will see them one day.
 For me humpbacks are the most majestic and intelligent animals, they just fascinate me

 10. What is your most unforgettable moment in the sea?